Camp Barrett Sexual Abuse Lawsuits

 Representing Survivors of Sexual Abuse at Camp Barrett

-Lawsuits allege that the San Diego County Probation Department has refused to investigate Camp Barrett sexual abuse for years, putting thousands of children at risk.
+Camp Barrett sexual abuse lawsuits allege that the Probation Department has refused to investigate Camp Barrett sexual abuse for years, putting thousands of children at risk.
 Many survivors are too afraid to speak out until years later due to threats of retaliation or physical harm.

 Settlements Recovered by Our Legal Team